Eugnis/spectre-attack/README.md

 * intrin.h - for rdtscp and clflush

 ## What's example do?
 We're putting text "The Magic Words are Squeamish Ossifrage." in memory and then we're trying to read it using exploit.
-If system is vulnerable, you'll see same text in output, readed from memory.
+If system is vulnerable, you'll see same text in output, read from memory.
 ***
 In this code, if the compiled instructions in `victim_function()` were executed in strict program order, the function would only read from `array1[0..15]` since array1 size = 16.
 However, when executed speculatively, out-of-bounds reads are possible.
 The `readMemoryByte()` function makes several training calls to `victim_function()` to make the branch predictor expect valid values for x, then calls with an out-of-bounds x.
 The conditional branch mispredicts, and the ensuing speculative execution reads a secret byte using the out-of-bounds x.
 The speculative code then reads from `array2[array1[x] * 512]`, leaking the value of `array1[x]` into the cache state.
 To complete the attack, a simple flush+probe is used to identify which cache line in `array2` was loaded, revealing the memory contents.
 The attack is repeated several times, so even if the target byte was initially uncached, the first iteration will bring it into the cache.